ec2_on_demand_instances

 -

-– Optional.
+s3_buckets– Optional.
 This is a mapping of S3 buckets to the classes of permissions available to the instances.
-The four classes of permissions available arelist
+The four classes of permissions available arelist,get,put, anddelete, and the values for each one istrueorfalse.
+To use this configuration, place thes3_bucketskey inside a block that defines an instance.
+Below is an example of how to give an EC2 instance access to two buckets–one withlistandgetpermissions, and another withgetanddeletepermissions.

 s3_buckets = {